vernisaz/simhttp/README.md

 The configuration syntax is a self describing.

 ## Running
 Just execute its executable file.
 Press 'q' for stop.
+(See a note in the [issues](https://github.com/vernisaz/simhttp/blob/master/issues.md))

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.